aesirkth/brage_arduino/README.md

 # Brage Arduino Firmware

 Bridges the rocket CAN bus to a 2.4 GHz SX1280 radio link using a simple TDMA schedule.
-The rocket runs as TDMA master (downlink slot sender); the ground station runs as TDMA follower (uplink slot sender).
+The GCS runs as TDMA master (downlink slot sender); the rocket runs as TDMA follower (uplink slot sender).

 ## Overview
-- 20 ms TDMA frame: 1 ms guard, 9 ms downlink, 1 ms guard, 9 ms uplink (`tdma.h`).
+- 100 ms TDMA frame: 10 ms guard, 60 ms downlink, 10 ms guard, 20 ms uplink (`tdma.h`).
 - CAN frames are buffered into `txBuf` (CAN→radio) and `rxBuf` (radio→CAN) and carried inside each TDMA packet (`can.cpp`, `tdma.cpp`).
-- Radio layer uses semtech's FLRC modulation, SX1280 + power amplifier with RF switch table, and DIO1 IRQ polling from the main loop (`radio.cpp`).
+- Radio layer uses LoRa modulation (SF6, 812.5 kHz BW), SX1280 + power amplifier with RF switch table, and DIO1 IRQ polling from the main loop (`radio.cpp`).
 - Designed for STM32C0xx (Nucleo C092RC) or STM32U5xx (brage) with an external CAN transceiver and SX1280 IC with RF front-end (`pin_config.h`).

 Prerequisites / dependencies